Public Insurance: AOK vs TK

 By law, all public insurance in Germany must charge a base price for their services.
 For most people, this amounts to 14.6% of pre-tax income.
 But this doesn’t mean that coverage costs are the same across all public insurers.

 Prices can vary by a few hundred euros a year (depending on your income) based on additional contributions, known as Zusatzbeitraege.
-We dig into the topic of additional contributions in this article—but if you’re worried about cost, you might consider switching to a public insurance provider with lower additional contributions.
 You can compare different providers here.

 Support in English for public health